AhmedGamal2212/Introduction-to-programming-2023/session-1/README.md

 - [Recorded Session (YouTube)](https://youtu.be/_39mqS5sexI?si=Nafl4gUV_W2hs_-3) - If you missed the live session, you can watch the recorded video on my YouTube channel.

+- [Solution for this session's task](session-1-task-solution/) - You can compare your solution to mine after the deadline of the task.

 We look forward to having you in our sessions!
 If you have any questions or need further assistance, please feel free to reach out.

 ***Happy learning!***